Distillation of supersinglet states: Introduction

 In this paper, we present a LOCC protocol for distilling supersinglets \cite{cabello2003supersinglets}.
 Supersinglets are defined as the totally antisymmetric states formed by a multipartite system of qudits.
 Specifically, we refer to supersinglet states that are formed in $ N $ qubit systems (assumed to be an even number throughout this paper).
 For two qubits, there is only one singlet state:

-Successively coupling the spin-1/2 qubits together, for more than two qubits $N \ge 4 $, there is more than one multiplicity of singlet state.
+Successively coupling the spin-1/2 qubits together, for more than two qubits $N \ge 4 $, there are more than one multiplicity of singlet state.
 One may always form a spin zero state for any even $ N $ by taking a simple product state of singlet states $ |\Psi^- \rangle^{\otimes N/2} $.
 These are however not fully entangled states and do not possess quantum correlations that are useful for applications such as quantum clock synchronization or cryptography.
 A supersinglet may be formed by coupling half of the qubits form a maximal spin $ s = N/4 $, then coupling these antiferromagnetically to produce a total spin zero state.
 In the supersinglet language, half the qubits form an effective $ N/2+1 $ dimensional qudit, and there are two such qudits.
 This produces a fully entangled state in the sense that all the qubits participate in the entangled state.

-The variance of the total spin in any basis is also zero, hence they are an example of a state with zero quantum noise, which are useful in various quantum information applications.
+Purifying supersinglet states is non-trivial because they are non-stabilizer states for $ N \ge 4 $.
+They generally have a non-uniform superposition, which makes a generalization of BBPSSW/DEJMPS methods more difficult to apply.
+Quantum error correction methods are also difficult to apply due to the fact that they are non-stabilizer states, and is challenging to find a code where the supersinglet is in the codespace for all $ N $.
+They are however potentially useful in quantum information applications since the variance of the total spin in any basis is also zero, hence they are an example of a state with zero quantum noise.
 Applications of supersinglets include cryptography \cite{cabello2003supersinglets}, quantum clock synchronization \cite{jozsa2000,ilo-okeke2018}, quantum metrology \cite{toth2010generation,chaudhury2007quantum,PhysRevA.106.033314}, quantum teleportation \cite{horodecki1999general,bennett1996purification,pyrkov2014full}, quantum computing \cite{byrnes2012,abdelrahman2014coherent}, and decoherence free subspaces \cite{toth2010generation}.